Atashnezhad/Amin-Atashnezhad/README.md

 A new set of data were extracted which was later used for classification.
 The analysis shows that a new engineered set of data (EDA) shows higher accuracy and boosts the ML algorithms accuracy.
 Merging both vectorized text and Engineered data set (EDA) even helps more and boosts the accuracy above 80%.
 Finally having an ensemble model works the best with an accuracy of 96%.
+Comparison between different algorithm accuracies and type of data set used is seen in the following Figure.

 <p float="center">
   <img width="600" src="Assets/plot_04_03_4.png" >